charliecalvert/CloudNotes/Assignments/AngularScienceFacadeUi.md

 Check your final working program into your repository in a folder called **Week06-TestLive02**.
 Press the submit button for the assignment and add a comment or two as appropriate.

+Make sure your requests go against your database, not against my database.

 ## Discussion